Menu

 The groundbreaking ceremony for the Davao Philippines Temple was held Nov.
 14, 2020, with Elder Taniela B. Wakolo, president of the Philippines Area, presiding.
 Due to pandemic restrictions and precautions, the groundbreaking was limited to a handful of individuals, with part of the event held on the temple site and part at an adjacent meetinghouse.

 The Davao Philippines Temple was announced by Church President Russell M. Nelson on Oct.
 7, 2018.
-The groundbreaking ceremony and dedication over the temple site were held on Nov.
-14, 2020.
-Presiding over the event was Elder Taniela B. Wakolo, president of the Philippines Area.
+The groundbreaking ceremony was held Nov.
+14, 2020, presided over by Elder Taniela B. Wakolo, a General Authority Seventy.

 Architecture and Design of the Davao Philippines Temple

-The house of the Lord in Davao City will be a two-story, 18,450-square-foot edifice under a two-story steeple with eight arched windows.
-The temple will stand on a 2.7-acre site at Ma-a Road and Anahaw Road.
-A new meetinghouse, replacing the existing meetinghouse on site, will be constructed, along with patron and temple presidency housing.
+The house of the Lord in Davao City is a two-story, 18,450-square-foot edifice under a two-story steeple.
+It stands on a 2.7-acre site at Ma-a Road and Anahaw Road.

 Additional Facts